Rotosama/rotosama/README.md

 #### 🚀 Full Stack Developer | 🌍 Based in Valencia, Spain

-I have over 1 year of experience as a Full Stack Developer, specializing in building scalable and user-friendly web applications using modern technologies.
+I have over 2 years of experience as a Full Stack Developer, specializing in building scalable and user-friendly web applications using modern technologies.
 I'm passionate about creating clean, efficient code and solving complex problems.
-When I'm not coding, I enjoy [añade un hobby o interés, como "exploring new tech trends" o algo más personal].
+When I'm not coding, I enjoy exploring new tech trends.

 Feel free to check out my projects or connect with me!